matovu-farid/rc-textfield/README.md

 - `className` (string, optional): Additional CSS classes to apply to the text field.
 - `validations` (array, optional): An array of validation objects to apply to the text field.
 - `prefix` (string, optional): A string to display before the input field.
+- `styles` (object, optional): An object to override default styles for different parts of the component.

 ## Styling